Duncanma/Blog/content/Blog/new-diary-of-a-net-newbie-column-up-at-vbcity-com.md

 ---
 date: 2004-05-07T21:18:00+00:00
-title: New &#8216;Diary of a .NET Newbie&#8217; column up at vbCity.com
+title: New 'Diary of a .NET Newbie' column up at vbCity.com
 type: posts
 ---
-Part of vbCity's newsletter, the &#8216;diary' column always has some great content focused on how-to information for people who are ramping up on VB.NET... the latest post talks about the concept of an Owned Form, and it is pretty useful stuff...
+Part of vbCity's newsletter, the 'diary' column always has some great content focused on how-to information for people who are ramping up on VB.NET... the latest post talks about the concept of an Owned Form, and it is pretty useful stuff...

 <blockquote dir="ltr" style="MARGIN-RIGHT: 0px">